On this page

 - whether staff have been courteous and fair

-Our response will include if appropriate an explanation of what went wrong, if necessary an indication of what steps have been or will be taken to put matters right, and whether your complaint is upheld or not.
+Our response will include if appropriate an explanation of what went wrong, an indication of what steps have been, or will, be taken to put matters right, and whether your complaint is upheld or not.
 If your complaint is not upheld, our response will explain why.

-If you are dissatisfied with the corporate secretary's reply you may write to the chair of the regulator, and ask them to review the matter.
-The chair will acknowledge your stage 2 complaint within fiveworking days and will endeavour to reply within 20 working days.
+If you are dissatisfied with the Corporate Secretary's reply you may write to the Chair of the regulator, and ask him to review the matter.
+When seeking a review by the Chair you will need to set out, in writing, those matters that you remain dissatisfied with.
+The Chair will acknowledge your stage 2 complaint within five working days and will endeavour to reply within 20 working days.

 There are time limits that apply to making a formal complaint.
 However, we understand that each case is different and as such these time limits may be extended where necessary.
 As a guide, they are as follows:

-The Parliamentary Ombudsman can also investigate complaints against The Pensions Regulator.
+The Parliamentary Ombudsman can also investigate complaints against the regulator.
 Normally the Ombudsman will only accept a case if our internal complaints procedure has been exhausted.
 Complaints can be referred to the Ombudsman by writing to your MP.

-If this does not resolve the problem, the pension scheme will have a complaints procedure you can use, called a dispute resolution procedure.
+If this does not resolve the problem, the pension scheme will have a complaints procedure you can use, called an internal dispute resolution procedure.
 This formal dispute procedure will tell you who will deal with your complaint and within what timescales.
 You may also contact the Pensions Advisory Service.